sedol1339/files/papers.md

     - For two recent systems for NER, we observe an absolute difference of 1% F1 score, depending on the seed, making these systems perceived either as SOTA or mediocre.
 Fixing the random seed value would solve the issue with the reproducibility, however, there is no justification for choosing one seed value over another seed value.
     - We present LSTM architectures that produce both superior performance as well as are more stable with respect to the remaining hyperparameters.

+Wiese, G., Weissenborn, D., & Neves, M. (2017).
+Neural Domain Adaptation for Biomedical Question Answering. arXiv, 1706.03610.
+Retrieved from https://arxiv.org/abs/1706.03610v2

+    - We focus on extractive question answering (QA), when the correct answers can be represented as spans in the relevant documents.
+    - Creating large-scale QA datasets for specific domains, such as the biomedical, would be very expensive because of the need for domain experts.
+Are the capabilities of trained models transferable to another domain via domain adaptation techniques?
+    - We employ various domain adaptation techniques on a small BioASQ dataset for extractive QA task.
+    - We improve SOTA with a forgetting cost regularization to avoid catastrophic forgetting (see "Representation Stability as a Regularizer for Improved Text Analytics Transfer Learning").
+    - We also add an L2 loss term which penalizes deviations from the base model’s parameters.

 Dror, R., Shlomov, S., & Reichart, R. (2019).
 Deep Dominance - How to Properly Compare Deep Neural Models.
 ACL Anthology, 2773–2785. doi: 10.18653/v1/P19-1266

     - We need to compare DNNs score distributions, rather than between single evaluation scores.
 This is because the loss functions of these models are non-convex, making the solution to which they converge sensitive to random weight initialization and the order of training examples.
     - We build on a previously proposed Stochastic Order relation between two random variables: a random variable X is stochastically larger than a random variable Y if if CDF_X(a) ≤ CDF_Y(a) for all a, with a strict inequality for some values of a.
 We can relax this criterion.
 We introduce two violation sets: V_X = {a: CDF_X(a) > CDF_Y(a)},  V_Y = {a: CDF_X(a) < CDF_Y(a)}.
 Intuitively, the variable with the smaller violation set should be declared superior and the ratio between these sets should define the gap between the distributions.
 To implement this idea, del Barrio et al. (2018) defined the concept of almost stochastic dominance (sec.
 4), which we propose to employ.
 This is a test for statistical significance under very minimal assumptions on the distribution.
     - To test for almost stochastic dominance, we formulate the hypothesis testing problem (see H0, H1 in sec.
 4, and eq.
 4 for details).
     - (Seems like) random variable is a metric for a single training run.
 "As an example setup we analyze the comparison between the NER models when running both algorithms multiple times, changing only the random seed fed into the random number generator".

+Lee, C., Cho, K., & Kang, W. (2019).
+Mixout: Effective Regularization to Finetune Large-scale Pretrained Language Models. arXiv, 1909.11299.
+Retrieved from https://arxiv.org/abs/1909.11299v2

+    - Finetuning pre-trained LM on a small dataset is prone to degenerate performance.
+    - Dropout and its variants, such as Gaussian dropout, variational dropout, and drop-connect, can be understanded as an adaptive L2-penalty toward the all zero parameters (see "Regularization of neural networks using dropconnect" and "On Dropout and Nuclear Norm Regularization").
+    - It has been shown earlier (see "Train longer, generalize better: closing the generalization gap in large batch training of neural networks") that the distance between pre-trained and fine-tuned model grows logarithmically during fine-tuning steps.
+Also, it has been shown (see "Neural Domain Adaptation for Biomedical Question Answering") that weight decay towards the pre-trained model is effective to avoid catastrophic forgetting during finetuning.
+    - We propose mixout regularization by generalizing gropout by considering some target model parameters (instead of all zero parameters).
+During forward pass, it replaces all outgoing parameters from randomly selected neurons to the corresponding parameters of original pre-trained model (fig. 1). thus regularizing learning to minimize the deviation between models.
+    - The earlier work "Regularization techniques for fine-tuning in neural machine translation" is a special case of mixout.
+    - IMO, this paper is a good introduction to dropout variants.
+    - IMO, it is not clearly stated how are the gradients applied in mixout.
+Probably, the gradients over the pre-trained weights are calculated, used on further backprop, but not applied.

 Dodge, J., Ilharco, G., Schwartz, R., Farhadi, A., Hajishirzi, H., & Smith, N. (2020).
 Fine-Tuning Pretrained Language Models: Weight Initializations, Data Orders, and Early Stopping. arXiv, 2002.06305.
 Retrieved from https://arxiv.org/abs/2002.06305v1